openstack-archive/valence/README.rst

 valence-controller
 --------------
-The controller implements all the handlers for Plasma-api.
+The controller implements all the handlers for valence-api.
 It reads requests from the AMQP queue, process it and send the reponse back to the caller.

 valence-ui